 3.0 Disclaimers.
 The electronic information shall not be considered a representation of actual conditions to be encountered during construction.
 Furnishing this information does not relieve a bidder or contractor from the responsibility of making an investigation of conditions to be encountered including, but not limited to site visits, and basing the bid on information obtained from these investigations, and the professional interpretations and judgment of the bidder or contractor.
-The bidder or contractor shall assume the risk of error if the information is used for any purposes for which the information was not intended.
-The Commission makes no representation as to the accuracy or reliability of the information, since the information may not be representative of the sealed contract documents.
-Any assumption the bidder or contractor may make from this electronic information is at the bidder or contractor assumes the sole risk of liability or loss if the bidder or contractor does rely on this electronic information to its detriment, delay or loss.
+The bidder or contractor shall assume the risk of error if the information is used for any purposes for which the information may not be representative of the sealed contract documents.
+Any assumption the bidder or contractor may make from this electronic information is at the bidder or contractor assumes the sole risk; none are intended by the Missouri Highways and Transportation Commission.
+The bidder or contractor assumes the sole risk of liability or loss if the bidder or contractor does rely on this electronic information to its detriment, delay or loss.